Chunting/Demo-HelloWorldWSCS/Demo.md

 	_The site running in the cloud_

 1. In Windows Azure portal, go to the cloud service's dashboard.
-Then go to **Configure** tab and show the audience the monitoring options.
+Then go to the **Configure** tab and show the audience the monitoring options.

 	![Storage Account monitoring options](Images/storage-account-monitoring-options.png?raw=true "Storage Account monitoring options")